magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/entities-and-relations.md

 **Assign attributes to the assets and devices**

-ThingsBoard provides the ability to assign attributes to entities and manage them.
+IoT Hub provides the ability to assign attributes to entities and manage them.
 You are welcome to learn how to do it here:
 <p><a href="/docs/{{docsPrefix}}user-guide/attributes" class="button">Working with device attributes</a></p>

 **Upload telemetry data from devices**

-ThingsBoard provides the ability to work with telemetry data for devices and other entities.
+IoT Hub provides the ability to work with telemetry data for devices and other entities.
 You are welcome to learn how to do it here:
 <p><a href="/docs/{{docsPrefix}}user-guide/telemetry" class="button">Working with telemetry data</a></p>

 **Creating Rules for Alarms**

-ThingsBoard provides the ability to raise alarms using rule engine for devices and other entities.
+IoT Hub provides the ability to raise alarms using rule engine for devices and other entities.
 You are welcome to learn how to do it here:
 <p><a href="/docs/{{docsPrefix}}user-guide/alarms" class="button">Working with alarms</a></p>